Danie-A/CMSC124_Project_LolCode_Interpreter/notes/README_TOFIX.md

 [-] VISIBLE expr not only arith
 [-] Literal Only on Single Line Possible
 [-] SUM OF expr not only arith
-[ ] SUM OF IT AN 5
+[/] SUM OF IT AN 5

 ### TO CLARIFY:

-[] For numbers lang ba comparison: BOTH SAEM 1 AN 2, or pwede rin BOTH SAEM "a" AN "a"?
+[numbers?]
+For numbers lang ba comparison: BOTH SAEM 1 AN 2, or pwede rin BOTH SAEM "a" AN "a"?

-[] Is it possible to print NOOB?
+[/] Is it possible to print NOOB?
 VISIBLE NOOB
 [] IT - boolean sa if-else, switch-case, function return, expr without var assignment (e.g., visible) -->> YES?
 (Expression Statements SPECS)

-[] Function Declaration Inside HAI or Outside HAI
+[-] Function Declaration Inside HAI or Outside HAI

-[] Arithmetic Other Expr (?)
+[/] Arithmetic Other Expr (?)
 PRODUKT OF MAEK var NUMBR

 [-] double function name not allowed ? (pwede pero maooverwrite ung past same func)